The pros and cons of a home equity line of credit

 - Interest rates tend to be low, as the credit is secured by your home

 - It’s easy to draw funds (many even come with a card)

 - The interest is tax deductible

 There are times when a HELOC is a bad idea, though:

-- You only need access to a small amount of money.
+- You only need access to a small amount of money from 529 investment plan.
 The fees associated with securing a HELOC make this impractical.

 - You may be tempted to treat the HELOC like a credit card, creating a real spending problem